 To sum up, the main difference between offshoring and outstaffing is in the location and management style.
 In case you do not want to trust your business to the different person, it would be better to choose the different models like opening offshore development centers (ODC).

-There are companies in Ukraine that help to create offshore development centers.
+There are staffing agencies in Ukraine that help to create offshore development centers.
 The most trusted one is DNA325.
 DNA325 can help you to establish a very effective offshore development center.
 The company spent 10+ years in IT recruiting and related services.
 If you are going to organize the ODC center, the agency helps you with that.
 DNA325 will assist you with all steps of ODC creation.
 The agency can provide your business with different services: legal support, office facilities, recruit the best suitable people (create the ODC team) that fit your corporate culture, accounting, administrative services, office management.